 In 2005, The Choctaw Indian Horse Conservation Program was launched by John Fusco (Colonial Spanish Mustang conservationist and screenwriter for “Hildalgo,” “Thunderheart,” and “Spirit: Stallion of the Cimarron”), in association with Dr. Phillip Sponenberg, DVM, of Virginia Tech, Bryant Rickman of Oklahoma, and Return to Freedom Wild Horse Sanctuary, as an immediate rescue effort to help preserve this historically, culturally, and scientifically important genetic resource before it is too late.

-Along with ensuring their survival, the Choctaw Indian Horse Conservation Program’s goals include:
+Along with insuring their survival, the Choctaw Indian Horse Conservation Program’s goals include:

 The timber companies decided to replace grazing animals with pesticides to remove unwanted grasses for their timber production.
 As the rains carried herbicides and pesticides down the mountain and into the Kiamitchi River, the earth wept.
 Lack of forage, due to the aerial sprays, decimated wildlife populations and caused many of these persecuted ponies to have fetal abortions.
 Bryant Rickman set corrals throughout the forest and waited — rescuing every horse off the mountain.